Jose Luis Rivera: Puerto Rico (1991–1994, 2006–2007, 2014)

 After leaving both the WWF and WCW, Rivera returned to his homeland, Puerto Rico in late 1991.
 Rivera signed with a local promotion, American Wrestling Federation (AWF) successfully challenging (and winning) the AWF Americas Title from then champion Ricky Sexton in his very debut with the company.
 On January 31, 1992, Rivera dropped the AWF Americas Title to Jason The Terrible.
 Rivera regained the title on February 22, but ultimately dropped it permanently to Huracán Castillo, Jr. Rivera left the AWF and signed a contract with rival promotion World Wrestling Council (WWC) and remained with promotion until 1994.
 On March 19, 1994, Rivera had what was considered at the time, his last match, facing and defeating local wrestler El Exotico.

 In 2005, after an 11-year hiatus from wrestling, Rivera returned on November 11 to World Wrestling Council, now considered a legend to the promotion, he wrestled in a tag-team match teaming up with fellow local wrestler Dr. Cesar Vargas to defeat the team of Rivera's WWF partner and rival, Jose Estrada, Sr. and Rico Suave.
 In 2006, after a 12-year hiatus from wrestling, Rivera returned on January 8, where he was defeated by local wrestler Glamour Boy Shane.
 Rivera signed with an independent promotion named New Wrestling Stars (NWS) working as Sultán Jose Luis Rivera.
 Rivera had two matches, the aforementioned defeat against Boy Shane, and a second match where he teamed up with El Nene to defeat the team of Boy Shane and Huracán Castillo, Jr. On October 29, Rivera appeared at an independent local promotion, where he defeated local wrestler, Wizard.
 In 2007, Rivera had two appearances at another local promotion.
 On January 14, 2007, Rivera teamed with fellow local wrestlers Shijan Rek and Renegade to defeat the team of Van Axel, Stryder, El Assassin in an "Australian Rules" match.
 Then on February 13 that same year Rivera defeated El Profe by disqualification.

 On January 25, 2014, Rivera surprisingly reappeared in the APW "Wrestle-Reunion 3" at a Royal Rumble match won by local wrestler Shayne Hawke.

-False Death
+Personal life

-On October 14, 2022 it was said that Rivera passed away.
+On October 14, 2022, it was said that Rivera died.
 This confused some fans.
-It was not Rivera it was Jose Rivera (Jose Santiago) who worked as El Invader and Hurricane Rivera in Puerto Rico, NWA and WWWF in the early 1970s.
+It was not Rivera; it was Jose Rivera (Jose Santiago) who worked as El Invader and Hurricane Rivera in Puerto Rico, NWA and WWWF in the early 1970s.

+Rivera appears in Brad Balukjian's book The Six Pack: On the Open Road in Search of Wrestlemania released in 2024.
+He was interviewed by Balukjian in 2022.

+He has worked as a Corrections Officer in the Puerto Rico Department of Corrections and Rehabilitation since 1993.